TajLonghurst/VIVEDY-Webpages/README.md

 # VIVEDY-Webpages
- These are upgrade UI for vivedy webpage
+ These are upgrade UI Pages for vivedy webpage